West Yorkshire Council review into flood response

-"So the council obviously responded to Mytholmroyd's problem, gave them sandbags, we came back at 11 o'clock and there were no sandbags."'Nothing left now'
+"So the council obviously responded to Mytholmroyd's problem, gave them sandbags, we came back at 11 o'clock and there were no sandbags."

 B&B owner David Henry, 57, from Hebden Bridge, has been forced to close his business after his property was left under 5ft (1.5m) of contaminated flood water, costing £200,000 worth of damage.

 "I'm still in shock and don't know how we're going to cope.
 We've no income now.
 All our life savings are in this building, so we've nothing left now," said Mr Henry.

 Mr Henry said he did not "receive any help" and blamed the "drainage system" for the scale of the devastation.

 Jonathan Stoker, managing director of a furniture shop in Mytholmroyd, estimates the floods caused £800,000 worth of damage.

 He said: "The flood water got about 18 inches all the way through the property.
 It came through the front door and went out the back door.
 It's devastating.
 We've been on this site for many years and never had flooding like this before.